 If avoidance is not feasible, the CPUC shall consult with appropriate Native American tribes if the resource is Native American-related, and other appropriate interested parties to determine treatment measures to avoid, minimize, or mitigate any potential impacts to the resource pursuant to PRC Section 21083.2, and CEQA Guidelines Section 15126.4(b).
 This shall include documentation of the resource and may include data recovery or other measures.
-Any treatment other than preservation in place must be approved by the CPUC and the appropriate tribe, if applicable.
-Treatment for most resources would consist of (but would not be not limited to) sample excavation, artifact collection, site documentation, and historical research, with the aim to target the recovery of important scientific data contained in the portion(s) of the significant resource.
+Any treatment other than preservation in place must be approved by the CPUC, in consultation with and the appropriate tribe(s), if applicable.
+Treatment for most archaeological resources would consist of (but would not be not limited to) sample excavation, artifact collection, site documentation, and historical research, with the aim to target the recovery of important scientific data contained in the portion(s) of the significant resource, consistent with the Secretary of Interior's Standards and Guidelines, Archaeology and Historic Preservation (48 CFR 190).
 The resource and treatment method shall be documented in a professional-level technical report to be filed with the California Historical Resources Information System.
-Work in the area may commence, at the direction of the CPUC, upon completion of treatment and under the direction of the qualified archaeologist.
+Work in the area may commence, at the direction of the CPUC following concurrence from the CPUC that the fieldwork performed was sufficient, upon completion of treatment and under the direction of the qualified archaeologist.
+Should the resource also be identified as a TCR, then measures outlined in Section 4.18 will also apply if resource-specific measures identified during the resource-specific consultation do not supersede them.

-d.
+d.c.
 Construction monitoring shall be conducted by an archaeologist for initial ground-disturbing activities that may occur within 100 feet of Dry Creek, Huer Huero Creek, the Salinas River, and the Estrella River, or within 50 feet of all known archaeological sites.
 Ground-disturbing activities are defined as activities that may include, but are not limited to boring, grading, grubbing, excavation, drilling, and trenching, within the project areas.
 Monitoring of ground disturbance would also occur in the vicinity of Santa Ysabel Ranch, which was identified as culturally sensitive by AB 52 consulting tribes.
 The archaeological monitor will complete daily monitoring logs that will provide descriptions of the day's activities, including construction activities, locations, and any cultural materials identified.
-The logs will be compiled and submitted to the CPUC on a regular basis to be determined during preparation of the Mitigation Monitoring and Reporting Plan.
-Should any archaeological materials be unearthed, the monitor shall follow the directives of Mitigation Measure CR-1(c).
-If human remains are discovered during project construction the archaeological monitor will work in tandem with the Native American monitor.
+The logs will be compiled and submitted to the CPUC on a regular basis to be determined prior to beginning construction during preparation of the Mitigation Monitoring and Reporting Plan.
+Should any archaeological materials be unearthed, the monitor shall follow the directives of Mitigation Measure CR-1(eb).
+If human remains are discovered during project construction the archaeological monitor shall comply with Mitigation Measure CR-2.
+The archaeological monitor will work in tandem with the Native American monitor.
 The involvement of Native American monitors is described in Mitigation Measure TCR-1.